RedhawkSDR/fcalc/README.md

        Set the equation property for the function you wish to calculate with the variable &quot;a&quot; as the first input and &quot;b&quot; as the second input.

 ## Installation Instructions
 To build from source, run the `build.sh` script found at the top level directory.
-To install to $SDRROOT run, `build.sh install`
+To install to $SDRROOT, run `build.sh install`

 ## Copyrights